Tommy Smith (racing driver)

-Thomas Smith (born 6 June 2002) is an Australian racing driver who is competing in the 2025 Indy NXT with HMD Motorsports.
+Thomas Smith (born 6 June 2002) is an Australian racing driver who currently competes in the Super2 Series for Matt Stone Racing.
+He previously competed in the 2025 Indy NXT with HMD Motorsports.
 He previously competed in the FIA Formula 3 Championship in 2023 and 2024 with Van Amersfoort Racing.
 Prior, he raced with Douglas Motorsport in the 2022 GB3 Championship, having won one race & scoring two podium finishes.

 Career

 New Zealand Formula Ford

 The first single-seater series in which Smith competed was the 2017–18 New Zealand Formula Ford Championship.
 He had a best finish of third place at Teretonga Park.

 F3 Asian Championship

 Smith's first year in the F3 Asian Championship was in 2019.
-Driving for Pinnacle Motorsport, Smith had a best finish of eighth place at the final race in Shanghai.
+Driving for Pinnacle Motorsport, he had a best finish of eighth place at the final race in Shanghai.
 This, along with five more points-scoring results, put him twelfth in the championship.
 For the 2019–20 season, Smith joined Absolute Racing, teaming up with the inaugural W Series champion Jamie Chadwick and FIA F3 driver Devlin DeFrancesco.
 Smith ended the season in tenth place with 48 points, 218 points behind champion Joey Alders.
 His highest-scoring round came at the Chang International Circuit, where he placed sixth in Races 1 and 3 and ninth in Race 2.